§ 858-715. Nonresident Applicants – Consent of Service of Process – Reciprocity

 If you are a non-resident of Oklahoma and you wish to obtain a reciprocal license in this state, you may do so regardless of where you live so long as you have an active license in good standing with your home state AND your home state is 1.) in good standing with the Appraisal Subcommittee; and 2.) has a reciprocity provision in place pursuant to the requirements under 12 U.S.C.
 3351(b).

 PLEASE TAKE NOTE: Oklahoma issues licenses for a three-year period.
 However, licensing and registry fees are collected on an annual basis.
 Statements are mailed at least six weeks prior to the due date.
 Failure to remit these fees, or in the alternative, surrender your license, will result in disciplinary action against your credential and will be reported to the National Registry.

 The Reciprocity Application contains a statement which you are signing under oath indicating that you have read and will comply with all provisions of the Oklahoma Real Estate Appraisers Act.
 You should download this document, as well as the administrative rules, and read them before signing the application.

 Temporary Practice Permit

-Any appraisal of real property located within the territorial boundaries of Oklahoma requires Oklahoma licensure or a temporary practice permit if:
+Any appraisal of real property located within Oklahoma requires Oklahoma licensure or a temporary practice permit if:

 - The appraisal involves a federally related transaction;

 - The appraisal is related to a real estate-related financial transaction of one of the agencies, instrumentalities, and federally recognized entities covered by the FIRREA Act of 1989; or

-- The appraisal involves any real estate-related transaction where an appraisal report was made under a written agreement that the appraisal report would comply with USPAP or where a written appraisal states that it is in compliance with USPAP.
+- The appraisal involves any real estate-related transaction where an appraisal report was made under a written agreement that the appraisal report would comply with USPAP or where a written appraisal states that it is USPAP compliant.